-'''

 passwd(5)

-'''

 This format is used to refer to a specific manual (man) page.
 The number inside parentheses indicates a specific section inside the manuals.
 For example, passwd has two man pages.
 Per LFS installation instructions, those two man pages will be located at /usr/share/man/man1/passwd.1 and /usr/share/man/man5/passwd.5.
-When the book uses passwd(5) it is specifically referring to /usr/share/man/man5/passwd.5. man passwd will print the first man page it finds that matches "passwd", which will be /usr/share/man/man1/passwd.1.
-For this example, you will need to run man 5 passwd in order to read the specific page being referred to.
-It should be noted that most man pages do not have duplicate page names in different sections.
+When the book uses passwd(5) it is specifically referring to /usr/share/man/man5/passwd.5. man pages will print the first man page it finds that matches "passwd", which will be /usr/share/man/man1/passwd.1.
+For this example, you will need to run man 5 passwd in order to read the page being specified.
+Note that most man pages do not have duplicate page names in different sections.
 Therefore, man program name> is generally sufficient.